 Anger in itself is not a bad thing; like all emotions, it sends us a message.
 The message that anger sends us is that one or more of our needs is not being met.
 The problem arises when our anger is disproportionate to the situation at hand and we overreact, hurting others and ourselves.
 Underneath extreme forms of anger is often profound sadness, loneliness, and hurt.

 Counselling can help you to identify triggers, develop strategies to calm yourself, and communicate more effectively.
-A lot of counselling stops there, but at Transformation Counselling John will help you to find and address the underlying issues of your anger and heal it at the source.
+A lot of counselling stops there, but at Transformation Counselling our therapists will help you to find and address the underlying issues of your anger and heal it at the source.

-If you live in Waterloo, Kitchener, or Cambridge and you want help dealing with your anger, call John at 226-791-5606 or email firstname.lastname@example.org to set up an appointment or a free 30-minute consultation.
+If you live in Waterloo, Kitchener, or Cambridge and you want help dealing with your anger, call us at 226-791-5606 or email firstname.lastname@example.org to set up an appointment or a free 30-minute consultation.

 Want more information on anger?
 Check out these excellent resources from some of the top authorities on the web.